Conservation Stories: Butterfly Robe Progress

 There is a slim number of intricately designed Chinese theatrical costumes in American collections.
-That fact, along with the magnificence of this robe, makes Scripps College’s 19th-century Beijing opera theater costume an essential candidate for conservation.
+That fact, along with the magnificence of this robe, made Scripps College’s 19th-century Beijing opera theater costume an essential candidate for conservation.
 In 2013, the National Endowment for the Arts (NEA) awarded Scripps a conservation grant for the treatment of this decaying robe.
-The piece is currently undergoing conservation by textile conservator Yadin Larochette, to preserve its educational value and historical aesthetics.
-After successful conservation, the robe will be lent to academic exhibitions and other institutions to increase students’ and scholars’ knowledge of Asian textiles.
+The piece underwent conservation by textile conservator Yadin Larochette, to preserve its educational value and historical aesthetics.
+Successful conservation makes the loan of the robe possible to academic exhibitions and other institutions to increase students’ and scholars’ knowledge of Asian textiles.
 This particular opera robe represents an important example of aristocratic-sponsored theater, and can be studied in comparison to other examples in theatre exhibitions.
 The tangibility of the textile plays an invaluable role in students’ educations.
 Access to the robe in its entirety allows for greater ease in contextualizing the cultural, economic, and historic elements of the textiles.

 The costume is designed as a woman’s overcoat with a loose, open structure to represent the Han style.
 The satin robe is reversible with the outside in white, the inside in red, both displaying detailed embroidery.
 In a previous article on the website, (http://rcwg.scrippscollege.edu/conservation-stories-butterfly-robe), there is an initial description of the poor condition of the robe.
 The embroidery was fraying, the mirror embellishments cracked, and the robe too fragile to be exhibited or studied.

-More recently, four areas of conservation have been noted in a progress treatment report from July 2, 2014, conducted by Larochette.
+Four areas of conservation were noted in a progress treatment report from 2014, conducted by Larochette.
 First, an adjustable suction vacuum cleaned the surface of the robe’s four fabric layers through a polyester net.
 Using denatured alcohol on cotton swabs, Larochette cleaned the mirror embellishments embroidered on the white satin.
 Additionally, a polyester film with a special adhesive stabilized the cracked mirrors.
 A paper board support with a chemical mixture of acetone, alcohol, and 5% B72, secured deteriorating mirror fragments.

 The following images show a “before and after” status of the current cleaning.
 The second image is after the initial treatments and shows a much cleaner and more defined version of the robe.